Total prohibition Total freedom

 *Open carry:prohibited in all public areas *Concealed carry: license required; granted on a discretionary basis; no reciprocity for

 carry and transportation: loaded,

-exceptions exist; rifles and shotguns must remain unloaded
+exceptions exist for unloaded transport; rifles & shotguns must remain unloaded

 *State Parks: possession and carry of firearms prohibited except at designated ranges

 *Restaurants serving alcohol: permittees may carry while eating in dining areas - see p.3